ZEPL/zepl-documentation/docs/zeppelin_integration.md

 Below steps are little bit different according to your Apache Zeppelin version.
 So please check the version first.

 ### (Deprecated) Zeppelin-0.5.X

+First of all, you need a library for integration.
+Please click this [download link](https://s3-ap-northeast-1.amazonaws.com/zeppel.in/zeppelinhub-integration-v0.4.0-all.jar) and copy it into `lib` directory under your ZEPPELIN_HOME (Apache Zeppelin installation directory).
+If you don't have `lib` folder, just create a new one.

 ```sh
 export ZEPPELIN_NOTEBOOK_STORAGE="org.apache.zeppelin.notebook.repo.VFSNotebookRepo, com.nflabs.zeppelinhub.notebook.repo.ZeppelinHubRepo"